atoppi/simple-wordle-solver/README.md

 - `4`: like `3`, but pick words with the most frequent distinct chars in a *specific position*

 It has a success rate of ~94-95% with ~4.25 average steps needed.
 However it is as slow as `2`.

+- `5`: refine `4`, by picking the most common english word among the candidates with highest positioning frequency distinct chars metric

+It has a success rate of ~96%

+- `6`: refine `5`, by picking the most common english word when remaining solutions size is very small

+It has a success rate of ~98%

 This is the strategy used in interactive mode.